 Connect to the data warehouse and create a user.
 The following code assumes you are connected to the database called mySampleDataWarehouse.
 It shows how to create a user called LoaderRC20, give the user control permission on a database.
 It then adds the user as a member of the staticrc20 database role.

 -- Connect to the database CREATE USER LoaderRC20 FOR LOGIN LoaderRC20; GRANT CONTROL ON DATABASE::[mySampleDataWarehouse] to LoaderRC20; EXEC sp_addrolemember 'staticrc20', 'LoaderRC20';

-To run a load with resources for the staticRC20 resource classes, simply log in as LoaderRC20 and run the load.
+To run a load with resources for the staticRC20 resource classes, sign in as LoaderRC20 and run the load.

 Run loads under static rather than dynamic resource classes.
-Using the static resource classes guarantees the same resources regardless of your service level.
+Using the static resource classes guarantees the same resources regardless of your data warehouse units.
 If you use a dynamic resource class, the resources vary according to your service level.
 For dynamic classes, a lower service level means you probably need to use a larger resource class for your loading user.

 Allowing multiple users to load

 There is often a need to have multiple users load data into a data warehouse.
-Loading with the [CREATE TABLE AS SELECT (Transact-SQL)][CREATE TABLE AS SELECT (Transact-SQL)] requires CONTROL permissions of the database.
+Loading with the CREATE TABLE AS SELECT (Transact-SQL) requires CONTROL permissions of the database.
 The CONTROL permission gives control access to all schemas.
 You might not want all loading users to have control access on all schemas.
 To limit permissions, use the DENY CONTROL statement.

 For example, consider database schemas, schema_A for dept A, and schema_B for dept B. Let database users user_A and user_B be users for PolyBase loading in dept A and B, respectively.
 They both have been granted CONTROL database permissions.
 The creators of schema A and B now lock down their schemas using DENY: